What would it take for a resolution?

 An area of concern: Assuming WGA-producer talks resume soon, would the terms hammered out on Sunday still be honored?
 WGA West president Patric Verrone insists that DVD was a one-day offer and is back on the table.
 And it’s possible that producers would similarly change their concessions.

 Still, the move toward resolving the streaming issue represents a breakthrough from the pre-Oct.
 31 negotiations that had been singularly unproductive.

 And the question is money: How much would writers be gaining — and how much would producers be losing?
-So far, the money is comparatively small, but the studios and networks are
+So far, the money is comparatively small, but the studios and networks are making money.

 Insiders estimate that each studio is making under $20 million a year from movie downloads.
 Each network is estimated to be making under $100 million from streaming and downloads.
 Jeff Zucker said NBC made $15 million in net revenue from iTunes sales in the 18 months that NBC U content was on Apple’s service.